porto-o/blog/content/Bases/OOP-DB/Object types.md

 ## How can we create it?
 ---
-Oracle uses a variant of SQL standard called as **PL/SQL**, therefore the syntax can change a little bit.
+Oracle uses a variant of SQL standard called **PL/SQL**, therefore the syntax can change a little bit.
 We create **simple** object types using the following syntax:

 ```PLSQL
 CREATE OR REPLACE TYPE nameObjectType AS OBJECT (